 As any cybersecurity practitioner knows, securing legacy systems is a daunting challenge.
 Because they lack power compared to current systems, legacy systems need a lightweight security solution.
 They also need something that’s compatible with their software—both factors that rule out most of today’s industry leading security solutions such as EPP, EDR, and XDR/MDR.
 (Legacy systems lack basic mechanisms used by EDRs such as script scanning through AMSI.)

 One solution that does offer ultra-lightweight protection and is compatible with Windows 7, 8, 8.1 and Windows 2008 R2 devices and servers is Morphisec.
 Morphisec Guard and Keep provide endpoint and server protection respectively for legacy environments and proactively prevent known and unknown advanced threats.
-Using patented Moving Target Defense (MTD) technology, Guard and Keep can run on a Raspberry Pi while preventing the most destructive cyberattacks, including supply chain attacks, zero-days, fileless/in-memory attacks, ransomware and other stealthy and evasive attacks.
+Using patented, automated Moving Target Defense (MTD) technology, Guard and Keep can run on a Raspberry Pi while preventing the most destructive cyberattacks, including supply chain attacks, zero-days, fileless/in-memory attacks, ransomware and other stealthy and evasive attacks.
 Gartner calls MTD “transformative.”
-To learn more schedule a demo now.
+To learn more about how to protect your legacy Windows (and Linux) systems with automated Moving Target Defense, schedule a demo now.